WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 Say a PHP script renders a link and a user clicks that link.
 Normally, the browser sends a HTTP request to a server and reloads the page.
 What should happen when there is no server and reloading the page means losing all progress?

 Enter `php-wasm-browser`!
 A set of tools to solve the common headaches of running PHP websites in the browser.
+Importantly, this package does not provide a ready-to-use app.
+It merely gives you the tools to build one.

-## Execution model
+## Architecture

-This package proposes:

 * **Browser tab orchestrates the execution** – The browser tab is the main program.
 Closing or reloading it means destroying the entire execution environment.
 * **Iframe-based rendering** – Every response produced by the PHP server must be rendered in an iframe to avoid reloading the browser tab on navigation.